kioku-project/kioku/backend/README.md

     Add a new service in `docker-compose.yml` for the created service.

-4. Adjust the environment for local development

-    You need to create a protobuf file for all combined services in the landscape.
-This can be achieved with the following commands:

-        cd backend/services
-        protoc --proto_path=. -I../googleapis --include_imports --descriptor_set_out=combined.pb */proto/*.proto

-    For local development, envoy is used as a proxy for the gRPC services and is also handling JSON to gRPC transcoding for the frontend.
-After adding a new service, you can update the `envoy.yaml` config accordingly.
-You need to add it to the services in the `http_filters` section, and you are also required to create a new cluster and route match so that envoy knows where to route specific requests.
+4. Adjust the proxy rules in the frontend service to be able to serve the new service if needed
+    1. Create a new handler in `backend/services/frontend/handler/frontend.go` for a new api endpoint
+    2. In `backend/services/frontend/main.go`, add the new handler with the desired route
+    3. Adjust all the relevant Dockerfiles to integrate the new proto files of the new service